Tuscany is not in a hurry.

 And that is why it’s the perfect place for a romantic getaway.

 Let’s be honest: if we’re away with our significant other, do we want to be racing around on frenzied tours that cram as many sites as possible in a day or two?
 Of course not.
-We want time to linger, to take in the sweeping vistas, savor a glass of wine with a magnificent meal, and wander ancient alleyways until we’re lost.
+We want time to linger, to take in the sweeping vistas, to savor a glass of wine with a magnificent meal, and to wander ancient alleyways until we’re lost.
 In other words, we want to be in Tuscany.

 To start our getaway, let’s begin in Florence.
 Florence is remarkable in so many ways but one thing that stands out immediately is how small and intimate it feels despite being a perpetually hot tourist destination.
 It’s very easy to get out of the crowds simply by turning down a side street, but it’s difficult to get too lost because Il Duomo stands as a reference point.

 We could list all the incredible sites in Florence – really, David is even more impressive in person – but we’re going to focus on food, wine, and delightful little shops.

 Depending on your mood or your budget, we’ve got you covered from all angles.
 Enjoy an opulent dinner at the Four Seasons, or relax and have a casual aperitivo at some of our favorite wine bars.
 You can visit all of the stops below in a self-guided fashion, or if you’d prefer a locally guided experience, book a sunset food tour with Eating Europe or taste the flavors of Florence With Locals.

 Nestled in a small side street, Le Volpi e L’Uva is a wine lovers haven.
 Explore what is currently being poured or take time to comb the racks for impressive finds.
 Perpetually humming with activity, grab a seat at the bar and order some bites – everything is delicious, even the crostini.